vim-advent-calendar/vimways.org/content/2018/romainl-death-by-a-thousand-files.md

 set path=.,dirA,path/to/dirB,path/to/dirB/and/then/dirC
 ```

 and do `:find *foo<Tab>` to find a file with `foo` in its name in the locations above.
-Even using the otherwise expansive `**` would not be *that* heavy-ended in this case because we are searching through a much smaller set of directories and files than before.
+Even using the otherwise expensive `**` would not be *that* heavy-ended in this case because we are searching through a much smaller set of directories and files than before.

 If we do C or C++, the default value could be *extended* (and not replaced) with paths to company-specific headers: